jitsucom/jitsu/configurator/frontend/README.md

 Run `yarn start` in the `frontend` folder to start the UI dev server; The script will open `localhost:3000` in a new tab of your default browser.

+### Catalog
+Run `yarn catalog:link` then `yarn start`.
+Your changes in the `frontend/catalog` will live update the UI.
+Once you are done run `yarn catalog:unlink`.

+The `catalog` subpackage will be published on npm once pushed to the `beta`/`master` branches.
+The jitsu.com landing will consume the latest published version on re-deploy.

 ### Environment Variables
 The UI recognizes following environment variables.
 Those marked with '\*' **must** be provided before building the app or running it with `yarn start`.